LGLTeam/Android-Plain-Text-Login/README.md

 # Plain text login

 For n00bs who don't have PHP and SQL experiences.
 Basically, load plain text from pastebin.com raw link and compare if it match or not.
-If not match, it will not run.
+If not match, it will not run the mod menu and opens the link instead.

 ![](https://images2.imgbox.com/75/37/4v0ZB0F1_o.gif)